Cathedral of St. Joseph (St. Joseph, Missouri): Catholic schools

 In the 1850s Religious of the Sacred Heart and the Christian Brothers came to St. Joseph and opened schools.
 The Daughters of Charity of St. Vincent de Paul came to St. Joseph in 1869 and began to operate a school and a hospital.
 From 1891 to the 1980s they operated St. Joseph's Hospital.

 The Religious of the Sacred Heart opened St. Joseph's first parochial school in 1901.
 They were replaced by the Benedictine Sisters of Mt.
 St. Scholastica in 1920.
 Christian Brothers High School, now Bode Middle School, was built during the episcopate of Bishop Francis Gilfillan.
 The school building was renovated in 1954 and a combination gymnasium and auditorium was built in 1958.
 It was named in honor of Msgr.
 Charles Nowland.
 Pre-school was added in 1981.
 By the late 1980s the faculty was composed of all lay people.
 The convent was turned into a day care center and now houses the Cathedral Early Childhood Center.

 Architecture

-The cathedral is a brick masonry building designed in the Romanesque Revival style by Patrick F. Meagher.
-He would later design the Buchanan County Courthouse.
-It features a transept, two corner towers on the main façade with pyramidal roofs.
+The cathedral is a brick masonry building designed in the Romanesque Revival style by Patrick F. Meagher, who would later design the Buchanan County Courthouse.

+The building features a transept and two corner towers on the main façade with pyramidal roofs.
+The church's main building was originally roofed with Ludowici Spanish tile, before later being replaced.
 The narthex, featuring three entrance doors was added in 1956.
 The rectory is a three–story brick structure.
 "The facade features three-story, projecting box bay and side, two-story, projecting polygonal bays."
 The L-shaped porch is supported by Romanesque-style columns.
 The auditorium features Art Deco elements on its design from the 1950s.

 The convent is influenced by the Colonial Revival style.
 It features a hipped roof and an entrance portico with Doric columns and capitals.
 The school building is similar in style with the convent.
 It is a two-story brick building that at-one-time had a third floor that has since been removed.